gjcliff/gjcliff.github.io/docs/_posts/2024-11-15-Semantic-Mapping-and-Localization.md

 math: true
 featured: true
 ---
+**Post under construction, please check back on December 11th, 2024 for the complete post.**

 This project implements semantic mapping in tandem with RTABMap and ORB_SLAM3 to create occupancy grid maps and localize an autonomous wheelchair within them.